Inertial spin waves in spin spirals: Spin-wave dispersions

 The dispersion relations for the $\kappa a=\pi$ two-sublattice structures are displayed in the bottom row of Fig.~\ref{fig:disp_num}.
-In the isotropic antiferromagnet (Fig.~\ref{fig:disp_num}(d)), the dispersion is periodic with $k_{y} a=\pi$ in the extended Brillouin zone; this would correspond to a double degeneracy inside the magnetic Brillouin zone when the dispersion is folded back at $k_{y}a=\pm \pi/2$.
+In the isotropic antiferromagnet (Fig.~\ref{fig:disp_num}(d)), the dispersion is periodic with $k_{y} a=\pi$ in the extended Brillouin zone; this would correspond to a double-degenerate band when the dispersion relation is folded back into the magnetic Brillouin zone between $-\pi/(2a)$ and $\pi/(2a)$.
 Note that while the precession band is linear around $k_{y}a=0$ with a finite group velocity, the nutational band is parabolic with a negative curvature~\cite{Mondal2022_Inertial_wave}.
 The hard-axis anisotropy perpendicular to the spins (Fig.~\ref{fig:disp_num}(h)) does not lift the Goldstone mode at zero wave vector, but it introduces a gap at $k_{y}a=\pi$, meaning that the spectrum would no longer be degenerate in the magnetic Brillouin zone.
 The nutational band is less affected by the anisotropy.
 Tilting the spins towards the \emph{y}-axis by an external magnetic field (Fig.~\ref{fig:disp_num}(l) and (p)) decreases the angle between the two sublattices, leading to a spin-flop state.
 While the Goldstone mode is preserved, this also increases the frequencies at higher wave vectors, since the ferromagnetic limit has to be reached at $S^{y}=1$.
 This already leads to a local maximum at $k_{y}a=\pi$ in Fig.~\ref{fig:disp_num}(l).
 The reduced cone angle considerably flattens the nutational band around $k_{y}a=0$, particularly in Fig.~\ref{fig:disp_num}(p).
 This can again be understood by approaching the ferromagnetic configuration, since at that point the curvature of the dispersion has to revert back to positive.